Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 (LAUGHTER)

-GROSS: So you write, too, about your father that he was kind of very - let me quote you 'cause you put it so well.
-You write that (reading) he loved me, but he couldn't stand me.
+GROSS: So you write, too, about your father that he was kind of very - let me quote you because you put it so well - you write that (reading) he loved me but he couldn't stand me.
 He felt we competed for my mother's affections.
 We did.
 He also saw in me too much of his real self.
 Inside, beyond his rage, he harbored a gentleness, timidity, shyness and a dreamy insecurity.
-These were things I wore on the outside and the reflection of these qualities in his boy repelled him.
-I was soft and he hated soft.
-Of course, he'd been brought up soft, a Mama's boy, just like me.
+These were things I wore on the outside, and the reflection of these qualities in his boy repelled him.
+I was soft, and he hated soft.
+Of course, he'd been brought up soft.
+A mama's boy, just like me.

 So that timidity and shyness that you wore on the outside, it's kind of like the opposite of your stage persona.